 I like to space the doses about 3-10 minutes apart.
-Time the doses more closely if your dog is reacting very strongly, further apart if the reaction is moderate.
+Time the doses more closely together if your dog is reacting very strongly, and further apart if the reaction is moderate.

 When using flower remedies for acute situations (storms, fireworks and the like), you will typically see an improvement by the time you’ve given 3 or 4 doses in succession.
 If you don’t see any improvement after 4 or 5 doses, it’s reasonable to assume this is not something that’s going to help your dog.

 If your dog doesn’t respond to flower remedies when used as above, you might try “greasing the wheels” a bit.
 If you can start giving your dog flower remedies early in the season, this will give the essences time to begin working under the surface, so that when the noises that scare your dog begin, he’s already somewhat prepared to be calmer and braver.

 Ideally, you would start out at least two weeks in advance of anticipated scary noises.
 Give the remedy 3 or 4 times per day, every day, during those weeks.
 Then, when noises do start, give as described above, for “on the spot” use.
 (And continue giving the formula 3-4 times per day for the whole “season” when noises are likely to happen.)

 In addition to flower essences, there are other natural options for improving your dog’s response to noise.
 Different dogs will respond better to one supplement or another, and many dog owners find the best results come from combining treatments.
 While I recommend checking with your veterinarian about giving and combining herbal and nutritional supplements in general, it’s worth noting that flower remedies are completely safe (and remain effective) when combined with other therapies.